Contact us if you are considering establishing a shared service center in Costa Rica.

 In addition to employing approximately 700 people at its production facility in Costa Rica, Hologic established a new Financial Shared Service Center in June of 2019.

 When shared service centers in Costa Rica began appearing on the scene at the beginning of the present century, they consisted mainly of operations that provided call center solutions.
 Since that time, however, shared service centers in Costa Rica have evolved and increased in the complexity of the activities that they have been established to perform.

-Today they are involved in financial, engineering, human resources, information technologies, tax service, and purchasing tasks.
+Today they are involved in financial services, engineering, human resources, information technologies, tax services, and purchasing tasks.
 Companies that have established such operations in Costa Rica have accessed one of the best-educated labor forces in Latin America.